-To that end, I am pleased to be hosting weekly, open invitation meetings with our Columbus Centre customers and the Villa Charities community, which began June 7th.
+To that end, I am pleased to be hosting weekly, open invitation meetings with our Columbus Centre and Villa Charities community, which began June 7th.
 These sessions provide an opportunity for informal discussions in smaller groups.
 For information on how to participate in an upcoming session, please call 416-789-7011 or visit our website at villacharities.com.

 In addition, we will soon launch a weekly newsletter to ensure you receive the latest Redevelopment updates, and will continue to provide other opportunities for dialogue.

 Thank you for your ongoing feedback and support.